brunotacca/INTRACS/docs/CONTRIBUTING.md

 ### 5. Your PR is merged!

+Congratulations :tada::tada:

-Congratulations :tada::tada: The INTRACS project team thanks you :sparkles:.
+The INTRACS project team thanks you :sparkles:.
+Welcome aboard.